ydah/rubocop-updater/README.md

 ### `another_gemfile`

-- Gemfile to be updated at the same time
+- Gemfile to be updated at the same time.
   - For example, if multiple Gemfiles are managed, the specified Gemfile is also updated together.
 - default: `""` (empty string means only update Gemfile)